erncodes/erncodes/README.md

   </div>
   <hr/>
 <h4 align="center">
 An aspiring fullstack developer, tech fanatic with a background in sales.<br/> I wrote my first "Hello World" code just about over a year ago.
 At the begining, it was just an experimental rush or i could say it was another attempt to explore the world around me a bit more.
 Exciting moment it was! i just had to relive that moment.
-As my intrigue grew, i realized that there was a part of me that felt heard or for lack of a better word 'useful', my artistic self.<br/> Seeing the wonderful impact of computer logic around the world, everything began to make sense.<br/> Developing apps made sense, and it was then i decided that this is the way i want to contribute to this world.
+As my intrigue grew, i realized that there was a part of me that felt heard or for lack of a better word 'useful' when writing code, my artistic self.<br/> Seeing the wonderful impact of computer logic around the world, everything began to make sense.<br/> Developing apps made sense, and it was then i decided that this is the way i want to contribute to this world.
 So i started my journey with learning the following technologies and i have managed to build some apps with their aid.
 </h4>
 <hr/>
+<h4 align="center">My Full Stack Expertise Made Up Of:</h4>
   <br/>
   <br/>
    <p align="center">